 System installed to provide real-time information or instruction to building occupants or personnel in the immediate vicinity of a building.

 AtHOC Mass Notification System

-Intended to be used for command information, emergency notifications, and emergency personnel recall.
+Used for command information, emergency notifications, and emergency personnel recall.
 Notifications can be made via computer alert, email, text, and phone calls.

 Facebook